makerplane/FIX-Gateway/doc/plugins/command.rst

 ::

-  [conn_command]
+  command:
-  load = yes
+    load: yes
-  module = plugins.command
+    module: plugins.command
-  prompt = FIX:
+    prompt: "FIX:"
     # If set quiting the command interpreter plugin
     # will end execution of the program
-  quit = yes
+    quit: yes

 Commands